bairariyakhushal/Password-Generator/README.md

-# Password Generator 🔐
+# CipherSmith 🔐

-A secure and customizable password generator built with HTML, CSS, and JavaScript.
-This web application helps users create strong, random passwords for enhanced security.
+A techie, modern, and secure password generator built with HTML, CSS, and JavaScript.
+CipherSmith helps you create strong, random passwords with advanced customization for enhanced digital security.

 ## Features